 I now get why it is called labour!
 It doesn’t matter how many books you read or how many antenatal classes you attend, no one can prepare you for the reality of it !

 I have to say my labour was pretty good!
 After hearing other people's labour stories I am eternally grateful for mine!
-I didn’t have a birth plan, I just knew I didn’t want to have any drugs other than paracetamol (because I am a complete control freak!)
+I didn’t have a birth plan, I just knew I didn’t want to have any drugs (because I am a complete control freak!)
 I kept telling myself they didn’t have pethidine in the Tudor times, so why should I?

 My early stages of labour started at 3am on a Wednesday morning!
 I woke up in a panic as I thought I was having a miscarriage (even though I was full term).
 After calling the midwife at a more respectable hour they told me I had, had ‘a show’, and labour could be a week away.
 This calmed me down a bit!
 Luckily the hubby had the day off as he had planned to play a new PlayStation game (one he had been waiting 10 years for!)
 He had joked I would no doubt go into labour, and low and behold I did!